openvinotoolkit/model_server/demos/continuous_batching/README.md

 It will create an image called `openvino/model_server:latest`.
 > **Note:** This operation might take 40min or more depending on your build host.
 > **Note:** `GPU` parameter in image build command is needed to include dependencies for GPU device.
+> **Note:** The public image from the last release might be not compatible with models exported using the the latest export script.
+Check the [demo version from the last release](https://github.com/openvinotoolkit/model_server/tree/releases/2024/4/demos/continuous_batching) to use the public docker image.

 ## Model preparation
 > **Note** Python 3.9 or higher is need for that step